jewlofthelotus/SlickQuiz-WordPress/readme.txt

 3. Adding quiz questions
 4. A quiz embedded in a post - your styles will vary depending on your theme and preferences.
 5. The plugin options allow you to alter messages and quiz features.
+6. When user score saving is enabled, the user will be prompted for their name before starting the quiz.
+7. The listing of user scores when saving is enabled.

 == Changelog ==

+= 1.1.0 =
+* Added NEW option to enable the saving of user scores!!
+* Added NEW option to customizable the user's name label when score saving is enabled

 = 1.0.19 =
 * Bug fix: resolved issue with fuzzy URL matching in the admin interface